Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiMo-V2-Flash's sharpest advantage is in coding, where it averages 73.4 against 60.9.

 MiMo-V2-Flash has the edge for coding in this comparison, averaging 73.4 versus 60.9.
-DeepSeek V3.2 stays close enough that the answer can still flip depending on your workload.
+Inside this category, AA-SciCode is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.